How to achieve permanent hair removal for Indian men and men with dark skin

 Thanks to recent developments by scientists at a Japanese biotech company a new hair remover has been developed which ‘re-programs’ hair roots to stop growing.
-Recently launched under the name of HairFree, the new product which is a topically applied cream, kills the hair root and stops further growth for up to six years, according to data supplied by the company.
+Recently launched under the name of Hairfree, the new product which is a topically applied cream, kills the hair root and stops further growth for up to 18 months, according to data supplied by the company.

 There are three distinct phases of hair growth: Anagen, the growing phase; Catagen, the transitional phase; and Telogen, the resting phase.
 ‘By isolating the cells in the growing phase’, said Dr Shibata, ‘We have been able to neutralize the hair root and stop it growing hair.